clone206/dsd2dxd/README.md

 ## Program usage

-### Compling

-`RUSTFLAGS='-C target-cpu=native' cargo build --release`

-### Installing on *nix
+### Compling and Installing

-`sudo install ./target/release/dsd2dxd /usr/local/bin/`

-You can specify any directory you like as the last argument in the above install command.
-For example, instead of `/usr/local/bin/` you could use `/usr/bin/`.
-As long as the directory is in your `$PATH` it will work.
+At the root of the cloned repository:

+`cargo install --path .`

+This should install dsd2dxd into a directory that was automatically added to your `$PATH` when you installed Rust/Cargo.

 ### Examples